cdw-2014/bruh-counter/README.md

 Adds song to the beginning of the queue.

+### Bruhqueue

+Lists all the songs in the queue as well as the recently played songs.

+### Bruhplaylist

+Creates new playlists from the queue when used with the 'create' keyword.
+For example: <code>bruhlplaylist create My Playlist 1</code>.
+Playlists can be played back by using the command without the create keyword.

+### Bruhvolume

+Changes the volume of the bot.

 ### Bruhmeme

 Use "bruhmeme add KEYWORD LINK" to add the meme image to the DB.
 Replace KEYWORD and LINK with your values.